arj03/ssb-browser-core/README.md

 is the stored message (id, timestamp, value = original message) or err.

+### get(key, cb)

+Get a message based on the key.
+Callback is the stored message (id, timestamp, value = original message) or err.

-### del(id, cb)
+### del(key, cb)

 Remove a message from the database.
-Please note that if you remove a message for a feed where you store all the messages in the log this will mean that you won't be able to replicate this feed with other peers.
+Please note that this can create problems with replication, in that a remote peer that does not have this message will not be able to get this messages and any message that comes afterwards.

 ### deleteFeed(feedId, cb)

-Delete all messages for a particular feed.
+Delete all messages for a particular feed and removes any state associated with the feed.

-Be sure to also call `removeFeedState` to clean up any other state stored about the feed.

-### query

-The query index

-### last

-The last index

-### clock

-The clock index

-### friends

-The [ssb-friends] module

-### peerInvites

-The [ssb-peer-invites] module

-### backlinks

-The [ssb-backlinks] module

 ### getStatus

 Gets the current db status, same functionality as [db.status](https://github.com/ssbc/ssb-db#dbstatus) in ssb-db.

+### jitdb

+Returns a [jitdb] instance of the database useful for queries.

+### getLast

+Returns the last index.

+### clockGet

+Internal method for EBT.

+### getHops

+Returns the hops index, meaning the friends graph.

+### getProfiles

+Returns the profiles index.

+### getMessagesByRoot(key, (err, messages))

+Returns all the messages for a particular root in sorted order.

+### getMessagesByMention (key, (err, messages))

+Returns a sorted array messages that has a particular key in the mentions array.
+This is useful for notifications for a particular feed.

 ## net